Travel Air (Model R) "Mystery S"

 (Photo: Wichita Photo Archives)

-On August 6, 1930 Hawks took off from Curtiss Airport in Valley Stream, Long Island at 6 A.M.
-(Eastern Daylight Savings Time) and set off for Los Angeles.
-Before he had left he had joked with the mechanics that he was to meet his father for a game of golf at 4 o'clock that afternoon.
-Hawks made refueling stops in Columbus, St. Louis, Wichita, Albuquerque and Kingman and was greeted by his father in Los Angeles Municipal Airport at 4:50 P.M.
+On August 6, 1930, Capt.
+Hawks took off from Curtiss Airport in Valley Stream, Long Island at 6 a.m.
+(Eastern Standard Time) and set off for Los Angeles.
+Before he had left, he had joked with the mechanics that he was to meet his father for a game of golf at 4:00 o'clock that afternoon.
+Hawks made refueling stops in Columbus, St. Louis, Wichita, Albuquerque and Kingman and was greeted by his father in Los Angeles Municipal Airport at 4:50 p.m.
 (Pacific Standard Time).
 His elapsed time was 14 hours, 50 minutes and 43 seconds.
-Despite head winds, he had averaged 179 mph, often making 240 mph to break Turners east-west record by 3 hours and 52 minutes.
-Hawks was again the holder of the east-west transcontinental speed record.
-On August 13, 1930 Hawks set off for Curtiss Airport in Valley Stream.
-He made refueling stops in Albuquerque, Wichita, Indianapolis and arrived 12 hours, 25 minutes and 3 seconds later to set a new transcontinental speed record.8
+Despite head winds, he had averaged 179 mph (288 km/h), often making 240 mph (386 km/h) to break Roscoe Turner's east-west record by 3 hours and 52 minutes.
+Hawks had previously broken Turner's 1929 record in a Lockheed Air Express by 21 minutes in 1929 and was now again the holder of the east-west transcontinental speed record.

 Travel Air Model R monoplane, "Mystery S" 3 view.